Hands-on Gear Review

 Cons: Not as durable, poor gear pocket, small lid pocket.

 Best Uses: All-day, hut-to-hut or muti-day back-country skiing and snowboarding.

 The Lifebag Lite 35 is a light pack with one of the best designed airbag systems on the market.
-At first glance, the Snowpulse seems similar to the BCA Float 32 or the Mammut Ride RAS 35, featuring a 150L bag that inflates behind your head.
+At first glance, the Snowpulse seems similar to the Backcountry Access Float 32 or the Mammut Ride RAS 35, featuring a 150L bag that inflates behind your head.
 But what Lifebag does is quite different.
 It uses an airbag that wraps around your head and neck and down the front of your torso.
 This not only helps keep you on the surface of an avalanche, but also protects your head from trauma — which kills a little more the 25 percent of avalanche victims worldwide.
 The Lite 35 is also by far the lightest airbag pack we tested, over a pound lighter than the next closest pack.

 Compare top rated competitors side-by-side >